 Unfortunately, cashmere has been linked to environmental degradation in Mongolia.
 It is typically subjected to a range of chemicals during its processing.
 It’s also been associated with underpaid workers.

 If you’re really sold on cashmere for the winter, try to source it from a brand that uses recycled cashmere fibers.
 For recycled cashmere, look for the following certifications or standards: Recycled Claim Standard (RCS); The Global Recycled Standard (GRS), Re.VerSo

 Otherwise, look for cashmere with the follo; wing certifications or standards: Sustainable Fibre Alliance (SFA) Sustainable Cashmere Standard, Kering Standard on Cashmere, Global Organic Textile Standard (GOTS)

 If you’d like to read more on cashmere, this guide from CFDA is the best we found.

 Some of our favorite eco-friendly fabrics serve as good fabrics to replace wool.

 If you’re looking for a cruelty free fabric, you could look into Lyocell (sometimes referred to as Tencel).
-If you need something breathable, yet warm, hemp could be a good choice, especially if you’re looking to replace wool in a baselayer fabric.
+If you need something breathable, yet warm, hemp or bamboo could be a good choice, especially if you’re looking to replace wool in a baselayer fabric.
 Like wool, hemp is also antimicrobial and breathable, making it great for a light, next-to-skin layer.

 One of the most common wool substitutes these days, is polyester, specifically “woolyester” which is just a type of polyester that’s spun into a sometimes fuzzy knitted weave.
 While basic virgin polyester fleece isn’t very sustainable, recycled woolyester is.
 Check into Patagonia for lots of recycled polyester wool-alternative sweaters.